Your

 * Mesa Baker MD, FAAP – Child abuse pediatrician

-* Allan R. DeJong MD, FAAP – Board Chair, SCAN Pediatric Advisor, Medical Director, Children at Risk Evaluation Program, Alfred I DuPont Hospital for Children
+* Allan R. DeJong MD, FAAP – Board Chair, SCAN Pediatric Advisor, Medical Director, Children at Risk Evaluation Program, Nemours Hospital for Children

 Adelaide Eichman, MD, FAAP – Pediatrician, Child Advocacy Center at Children’s Hospital UPMC